carolineorlando/blogspotter/_posts/2014-02-01-scene-of-changery.md

 ---
 date: 2014-02-01 12:00:53+00:00
-excerpt: Los Angeles based blogger <strong>Amber Kekich </strong>spends her days working in the downtown art district of the iconic California city.
+excerpt: Los Angeles based blogger Amber Kekich spends her days working in the downtown art district of the iconic California city.
 How cool is she?
 layout: interview
 title: Scene of Changery
 categories: fashion